carlospalol/money/README.rst

     >>> m.format('en_US')
     '$1,234.57'
     >>> m.format('es_ES')
-    '1.234,57\xa0US$'
+    '1.234,57\xa0$'

-The character ``\xa0`` is an unicode non-breaking space (chicken-good).
+The character ``\xa0`` is an unicode non-breaking space.
 If no locale is passed, Babel will use your system's locale.
 You can also provide a specific pattern to format():

 .. code:: python